-Learners are often faced with the challenge of carrying out research for their class project work, and often schools invest heavily into non-fiction readers which can be used for such projects.
-Non-fiction books are a vehicle for learning all sorts of information about life and the way the world works.
-These books are also invaluable for helping EAL learners to develop a range of literacy skills, which in contrast to fiction books, require a different type of literacy skill because they use a narrative tone (Lines, 2009).
-The challenge comes when we have to consider ways to make these non-fiction books inspiring and engaging for EAL learners.
+Learners in classrooms are often faced with the challenge of carrying out research for class project work.
+Often, schools invest heavily in non-fiction readers, which can be used for such projects.
+Non-fiction books are a good vehicle for learning all sorts of information about life and the way the world works.
+These books are also invaluable in helping EAL learners develop a range of literacy skills, of a different type to those developed by fiction books (Lines, 2009).
+In this article, we consider ways to make these non-fiction books inspiring and engaging for EAL learners.

-Before selecting a text you’ll need to consider how difficult it may be to access: Can a learner access most of the non-technical language?
-Does the book have accessible pictures to enhance understanding?
-Care needs to be taken when selecting books to ensure they are accessible, relevant and conceptually interesting for EAL learners.
-Many nonfiction readers are flexible for use with a range of levels and ages, depending how you choose to exploit them (Brewster et al, 2012).
+Before selecting a text, consider how difficult it may be to use.
+Can a learner access most of the non-technical language?
+Does the book have accessible pictures, to enhance understanding?
+Care needs to be taken when selecting books, to ensure they are accessible, relevant and conceptually interesting for EAL learners.
+Many non-fiction readers can be used at a range of levels and ages, depending on how you choose to exploit them (Brewster et al, 2012).

-Washbourne, (2011) highlights the importance of EAL learners reading for meaning.
-You may want to consider some of her suggestions:
+Washbourne (2011) highlights the importance of EAL learners ‘reading for meaning’.
+You may wish to consider some of her suggestions:

 * Ask the learners what they might do if they come across a difficult word – point out some of these.